2/22/2024

 John Dunn

 Thank you, John.
-Turning to slide 11.
-We have excellent core businesses with leading market positions, well recognized brands, and our customers rely on us every day.
-We are preparing for the future with our Blue Ark EV truck and continue to offer innovative solutions to our customers.
+Turning to slide 11, we have excellent core businesses with leading market positions, well-recognized brands, and our customers rely on us every day.
+We are preparing for the future with our Blue Arc EV truck and continue to offer innovative solutions to our customers.
 The team is acting with utmost urgency to deliver improved 2024 results.
-We are laser-focused on execution, efficiency, and leveraging our internal strengths.
-As John Duyard discussed earlier, our core businesses are excellent at generating cash through the cycle.
-Looking ahead, we have established a framework to drive improved performance at Shift.
+We are laser focused on execution, efficiency, and leveraging our internal strengths.
+As John Douillard discussed earlier, our core businesses are excellent at generating cash through the cycle.
+Looking ahead, we've established a framework to drive improved performance at shift.
 Our experienced and highly engaged team is committed to creating value for our customers and shareholders.
-I am very excited about Shift's future and look forward to the years to come.
+I'm very excited about SHIFT's future and look forward to the years to come.
 Thank you.
-And with that, Operator, we are now ready for the Q&A portion of the call.
+And with that, operator, we are now ready for the Q&A portion of the call.

 speaker